Shane360/Portfolio/README.md

 c.
 Southwest Airlines Co. recorded the most delays (142,000 within the year) while American Eagle Airlines canceled the most flights (5,731).

+#### [5.
+Credit Analysis and Fraud Detection]
+Used Advanced SQL techniques to analyze over 150,000 transaction records from bank customers to identify customer demographics, spending behaviours, and customers who pose a credit risk to the bank.
+Finally, conducted credit risk analysis and fraud analysis to identify accounts that initiated fraudulent transactions

+a.
+303 customers out of a total of 2,000 Customers accounted for a total of $6,874,483.49.

+b.
+101 transactions were flagged for critical-level fraud activity, with 23 accounts identified as repeat critical-level transactions.

+c.
+Credit Risk analysis revealed debt-heavy but credit-worthy customers who are possibly leveraging good debt.

+d.
+Created triggers to flag loans that will adversely impact credit scores and flag fraudulent transactions in real-time.

 ### Data Science Projects